Stay up to date with the latest News & Events from The Alliance

 Music has power to embed the Alliance’s prophetic message in our hearts to help us transform our world.
 Come, experience expansive, transformational music for various settings and all age groups.

 Larry E. Schultz, currently Minister of Music for Pullen Memorial Baptist Church, in Raleigh, N.C., is a widely published, award-winning composer of congregational hymns, choral anthems, and instrumental music.

 Jann Aldredge-Clanton, an Alliance of Baptists ordained minister, currently serves as co-chair of Equity for Women in the Church and adjunct professor at Richland College, Dallas, Texas.
 Jann is a widely published, award-winning author and lyricist.

-A lively discussion of the narrative lectionary, prophetic preaching and discussing together, what is our calling in a time such as this as preachers?
+A lively roundtable on prophetic preaching and discussing together, what is our calling in a time such as this as preachers?

 Leah Grundset Davis is the communications specialist for the Alliance of Baptists.
 She will have just presented her defense of her final project for her DMin at Candler School of Theology two days before the Annual Gathering on Alliance of Baptists' women preaching the Magnificat in connection with their Baptist identity.

 Nancy Petty is pastor of congregational partner Pullen Memorial Baptist Church.
 She has been involved in Moral Mondays and also serves on the Annual Gathering planning team.